 - Pick your liquid.
 I used gluten-free oat milk simply because I love its taste.
-You can use your favorite plant-based milk, or even water or orange juice if you want a lighter version, but the texture won’t be as smooth.
+You can use your favorite plant-based milk or even water or orange juice if you want a lighter version, but the texture won’t be as creamy.

 - Add your favorite superfoods.
 For this berry smoothie, I used a combination of chia seeds and flax seeds for a natural boost in omega-3, healthy fats, and protein.

 Plus, both chia seeds and flax seeds help to give it a thicker texture, especially if you let it rest for a few minutes before drinking it.